faiz4sure/discord-antinuke-selfbot/README.md

 ## 👮 Officials
 Below are the officials of this repository who actually build it and will also provide support upon it.
+On github you can also find repository skidders, who dont even know how to code.
+So make sure you always use official repository provided by these Officials.

 - [faiz4sure](https://github.com/faiz4sure) (Currently)